A presentation theorem for continuous logic and Metric Abstract Elementary Classes: Metric Abstract Elementary Classes

 For the chain axioms, suppose that $\seq{\mathcal{A}_i \in K_{dense} : i < \alpha}$ is a continuous, $\prec_{dense}$-increasing chain such that, for all $i < \alpha$, $\mathcal{A}_i \prec_{dense} \mathcal{B} \in K_{dense}$.
 Again, taking completions, we get that $\seq{\overline{\mathcal{A}}_i \in K : i < \alpha}$ is a continuous, $\prec_K$-increasing chain such that, for all $i < \alpha$, $\overline{\mathcal{A}}_i \prec_K \overline{\mathcal{B}} \in K$.
 Then, by the union axioms for $K$, we have that $\overline{\cup_{i < \alpha} \overline{\mathcal{A}}_i} \in K$ and $\overline{\cup_{i < \alpha} \overline{\mathcal{A}}_i} \prec_K \overline{\mathcal{B}}$.
 Note that the existence of $\overline{\cup_{i < \alpha} \overline{\mathcal{A}}_i}$ shows that $\cup_{i < \alpha} \mathcal{A}_i$ is completable and that an easy computation shows that $\overline{\cup_{i < \alpha} \overline{\mathcal{A}}_i} = \overline{\cup_{i < \alpha} \mathcal{A}_i}$.
 Thus, $\cup_{i < \alpha} \mathcal{A}_i \in K_{dense}$ and, for all $j < \alpha$,

-Once we have defined the maps and shown that $K_{dense}$ is an AEC, the rest of the proof proceeds exactly as in the continuous first-order case, in some ways simpler since $\tau^+$ only has relations for each relation of $\tau$, rather than each formula of $\tau$. \\
+Once we have defined the maps and shown that $K_{dense}$ is an AEC, the rest of the proof proceeds exactly as in the continuous first-order case.
+These proofs are sometimes simpler since $\tau^+$ only has relations for each relation of $\tau$, rather than each formula of $\tau$. \dag \\

 We now turn to an application.
-Both Hirvonen and Zambrano have proved versions of Shelah's Presentation Theorem for MAECs in their theses.
+Both Hirvonen and Zambrano have proven versions of Shelah's Presentation Theorem for MAECs in their theses.
 The more general is Zambrano's \cite[Theorem 1.2.7]{pedrothesis}: \begin{theorem} Let $K$ be a MAEC.
 There is $\tau_1 \supset \tau$ and a continuous\footnote{But not \emph{uniformly} continuous.} $\tau_1$-theory $T_1$ and a set of $T_1$-types $\Gamma$ such that $K = PC(T_1, \Gamma, \tau)$. \end{theorem}

 An immediate corollary to our presentation theorem is a discrete presentation theorem. \begin{cor}[Discrete Presentation Theorem for Metric AECs] Let $K$ be a MAEC.
 Then there is a (discrete) language $\tau_1$ of size $LS(K)$, an $\tau_1$-theory $T_1$, and a set of $T_1$-types $\Gamma$ such that $K = \{ \overline{M_1 \rest \tau(K)} : M_1 \vDash T_1 \te{ and omits }\Gamma\}$, where the completion is taken with respect to a canonically definable metric. \end{cor}